saileshpant12/saileshpant12/README.md

 # Hi there, I'm Sailesh  👋

-Experienced Full Stack Software Engineer with a 7+ year track record, specializing in application development for US healthcare.
+Experienced Full Stack Software Engineer with a 7+ year track record, specializing in application development for Health Insurance Industry.
 Passionate about creating innovative and efficient solutions that enhance user experiences.
 Proficient in backend, with a strong foundation in team management.

 Known for being a fast learner, I thrive on exploring new technologies.
 I'm a firm believer in keeping things agile, working in harmony with my team, and writing clean code.
 My ability to think outside the box is complemented by a dedication to professional growth, including transitioning into people management.
 Recently, I've delved into the realms of Generative AI and LLMs, marking a steady evolution into cutting-edge technologies.